AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/09.background-work/docs.en.md

 <a id="Xiaomi"></a>
 ## Xiaomi

-As for Xiaomi devices you should take attention on Battery and Permissions article, it is important to set up them correctly.
+To set up background work of AdGuard for Xiaomi devices you should take attention on Battery and Permissions.

 — Tap on the *recent tasks* button and swipe down AdGuard to make options *visible* (as presented on the screenshot):